fbpx

 Portugal Golden Visa Investment Fund: Fees and Costs

 In the following section, we will give you an overview of the fees and costs involved with the Portuguese Golden Visa funds.
-Although the investment is larger than the minimum amount for real estate investments, which starts at €350,000 (the real estate rehabilitation route, which can even be reduced to €280,000 if the property is located in a low-density area), there are no additional upfront costs, such as solicitor fees, stamp duties or commissions to pay.
+With the investment fund route, there are no additional upfront costs, such as solicitor fees, stamp duties, or commissions to pay.

-The following fees apply and can vary, depending on the fund, the legal team, and how many people are included in the application:
+The following fees apply and can vary depending on the fund, the legal team, and how many people are included in the application:

 Schedule an Online Advisory Call